-Hematologic Malignancies treatment at the University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) is built on a long-standing tradition of excellence.
-From its inception as an extramural program of the National Cancer Institute, UMGCC has been at the forefront of developing and testing new therapies for hematologic malignancies.
+Hematologic Malignancies treatment at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center is built on a long-standing tradition of excellence.
+From its inception as an extramural program of the National Cancer Institute, UMGCCC has been at the forefront of developing and testing new therapies for hematologic malignancies.

 With one of the largest experimental therapeutics programs on the East Coast, we offer experimental therapies for all stages of leukemia, lymphoma, Hodgkin's disease and multiple myeloma.
 Our center is a member of the Myeloproliferative Disorders Research Consortium, an NIH-funded international clinical trials group focusing on myeloproliferative disorders.